simphony/SimNanoDOME/docs/installation.md

-Since such a set-up is fairly complex, a [`Dockerfile`](https://github.com/simphony/SimNanoDOME/blob/master/Dockerfile) is provided.
+Since such a set-up is fairly complex, a [`Dockerfile`](https://github.com/simphony/SimNanoDOME/blob/master/Dockerfile) is provided and is the recommended way of use.
 It can be used not only to build a docker image where the wrapper can be run but also as a guideline for setting up the environment on your own system.
 Visit the [_"Docker"_ section](#docker) for more details.